polyvorm logo black

 That said, our visuals are sometimes printed as well.
 In those cases, we collaborate with the client and the printing company to determine the optimal settings.
 What DPI is suitable?
 What resolution fits the purpose?
 By making these choices deliberately, we can fine-tune our visuals for the specific print application they’re intended for.

-How many DPI does my image have?
+What DPI does my image have?

 Curious about the DPI of your image?
 You can easily check this yourself on both Windows and Mac.
 Here’s a quick guide on how to do it: